hemidactylus/astrademo-dec2022/README.md

 (pulsar) docs tell you to use AvroSchema("Record" instance), nowhere is it said there's a second missing arg and examples found around don't work. (see e.g. https://github.com/ta1meng/pulsar-python-avro-schema-examples/blob/main/example01_simple_schema/SimpleSchema.py but same on https://pulsar.apache.org/docs/2.10.x/client-libraries-python/#simple-definition , see `schema=AvroSchema(Example))` line)

 In Astra UI, CDC does not "Initializing" -> "Running" by itself, you have to refresh.

+region naming inconsistency: GCP has "us-east1" (as opposed to AWS "us-east-1"), but then when creating a stream in the UI the dropdown has "useast1".
+Confusing.

+CDC makes table insertion fail at least on gcp us-east1 (!)